 Start at Platter’s Chocolates with a walking tour of the factory that highlights the history, production, and art of chocolate-making.
 Tour participants will see each step of the chocolate-making process, talk with chocolate experts, and enjoy samples of Platter’s famous sponge candy—a crunchy sweet unique to the region.
-Condrells is the self-proclaimed "Candy King of Buffalo."
+King Condrells promises “to make your sweet tooth smile.”
 Try the Buffalo Snowballs, Buffalo Chips, or the Sea Salt Caramel Shakes.
-Anderson’s Frozen Custard has handmade ice-cream, signature frozen custards, and a featured sweet of the month.
+Anderson’s Frozen Custard has handmade ice cream, signature frozen custards, and a featured sweet of the month.

 If all that candy has given the kiddies an energy boost, walk off the chocolate with a hike at Eternal Flame at Chestnut Ridge or Knox Farm Skate Park.
 Visit Akron Falls Park where you can bike through the woods or play baseball or softball.
 Take in all that nature has to offer with a stroll through the Reinstein Woods Nature Preserve.

 Check in for the night at the historic Roycroft Inn or the luxurious boutique hotel Mansion on Delaware.

 With so many local farms and farmers’ markets, and the rise in popularity of local eating, the Catskills has become one of the top culinary escapes in the nation.